Philcens/Fossil_fuels_Norway_UK/README.md

 This Appendix is intended to provide detailed methodological information and access to extensive qualitative data gathered for this paper.
 It includes the following elements:

-1. Appendix 1: Participant observation
+1. Appendix 1: Archival data and Participant observation
 2. Appendix 2: Overview interviews
 3. Appendix 3: Interview codebook